FastHart/iprep/README.md

     $ host 50.243.101.98.iprep.propertyminder.com
     50.243.101.98.iprep.propertyminder.colo has address 127.0.0.0

-In addition to the main iprep reputation zone (iprep) system provides other two dnsbl zones  (`iprep-black` and `iprep-white`), which contains IP adresses with very poor or very good reputation respectively.
+In addition to the main iprep reputation zone (iprep) system provides other two dnsbl zones  (`iprep-black` and `iprep-white`), which contains IP addresses with very poor or very good reputation respectively.
 This two zones can be used by `greylisting`, `postscreen` or by other anti-spam mechanisms.

 Now IpRep is running in production on my server.